HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

     -contenthandlerPath <value>
     ```

-    ```shell title="Use this attribute to specify the Name of the WCM Project the library is part of."
+    ```shell title="Use this attribute to specify the name of the WCM Project the library is a part of."
     -wcmProjectName <value>
     ```

-    ```shell title="Use this attribute to specify the Name of the Context of the virtual portal of the DX Core server the library is part of."
+    ```shell title="Use this attribute to specify the virtual portal context name of the DX Core server the library is a part of."
     -virtualPortalContext <value>
     ```

     ```shell title="Use the Disable Prompt attribute to disable the confirmation prompt for overwriting local and server files.
-This bypasses the prompt and immediately proceeds to pushing WCM Design Library files."
+This bypasses the prompt and immediately proceeds to pulling WCM Design Library files."
     -disablePrompt, --disablePrompt <value>
     ```

--   **Required option for LiveSync Pull Theme**
+-   **Required attributes for LiveSync Pull WCM Design Library**

-    Use this attribute to specify the local library folder path where WCM Design Library files should be placed.
+    Use this attribute to specify the local library folder path where the WCM Design Library files should be placed.
 This attribute accepts a folder path:

     ```shell
     -libraryPath <value>